PavelEvleev/consoleGoogleSearch/README.md

 # consoleGoogleSearch
-simlple app for geting top results from search in google
+simple app for getting top results from search in google